Oversampling: Noise

-If multiple samples are taken of the same quantity with uncorrelated noise (Note: A system's signal-to-noise ratio cannot necessarily be increased by simple oversampling since noise samples are partially correlated (only some portion of the noise due to sampling and analog-to-digital conversion will be uncorrelated).) added to each sample, then because, as discussed above, uncorrelated signals combine more weakly than correlated ones, averaging N samples reduces the noise power by a factor of N. If, for example, we oversample by a factor of 4, the signal-to-noise ratio in terms of power improves by factor of four which corresponds to a factor of two improvement in terms of voltage.
+If multiple samples are taken of the same quantity with uncorrelated noise (Note: A system's signal-to-noise ratio cannot necessarily be increased by simple oversampling, since noise samples are partially correlated (only some portion of the noise due to sampling and analog-to-digital conversion will be uncorrelated).) added to each sample, then because, as discussed above, uncorrelated signals combine more weakly than correlated ones, averaging N samples reduces the noise power by a factor of N. If, for example, we oversample by a factor of 4, the signal-to-noise ratio in terms of power improves by a factor of four, which corresponds to a factor of two improvement in terms of voltage.

 Certain kinds of ADCs known as delta-sigma converters produce disproportionately more quantization noise at higher frequencies.
 By running these converters at some multiple of the target sampling rate, and low-pass filtering the oversampled signal down to half the target sampling rate, a final result with less noise (over the entire band of the converter) can be obtained.
 Delta-sigma converters use a technique called noise shaping to move the quantization noise to the higher frequencies.

 Example

 Consider a signal with a bandwidth or highest frequency of B = 100 Hz.
 The sampling theorem states that sampling frequency would have to be greater than 200 Hz.
 Sampling at four times that rate requires a sampling frequency of 800 Hz.
 This gives the anti-aliasing filter a transition band of 300 Hz ((f_{s}/2) − B = (800 Hz/2) − 100 Hz = 300 Hz) instead of 0 Hz if the sampling frequency was 200 Hz.
-Achieving an anti-aliasing filter with 0 Hz transition band is unrealistic whereas an anti-aliasing filter with a transition band of 300 Hz is not difficult.
+Achieving an anti-aliasing filter with 0 Hz transition band is unrealistic, whereas an anti-aliasing filter with a transition band of 300 Hz is not difficult.